What are war crimes — and could Russia be committing them in Ukraine?

 Who has the power to investigate?

-Ukrainian authorities have the primary responsibility to investigate alleged violations of international law committed on its territory, said James Gow, professor of international peace and security at King’s College London.
+Ukrainian authorities have the primary responsibility to investigate alleged violations of international law committed on Ukrainian territory, said James Gow, professor of international peace and security at King’s College London.
 But that would require the Ukrainian justice system being functional.

-Another avenue: The International Criminal Court.
+Another avenue: the International Criminal Court.

 Neither Ukraine nor Russia is a party to the court, so neither can bring allegations to prosecutors.
 But Ukraine has twice accepted the court’s jurisdiction over its territory — and other countries can refer alleged crimes there to the court.
 Karim Khan, the ICC’s chief prosecutor, said his office had received referrals from 39 countries as of Wednesday.

-Khan announced on Wednesday that he would open an investigation into allegations of war crimes, crimes against humanity or genocide in Ukraine “by any person” from November 2013 onward.
+Khan announced Wednesday that he was opening an investigation into allegations of war crimes, crimes against humanity or genocide in Ukraine “by any person” from November 2013 onward.

 A preliminary investigation found “reasonable basis to believe crimes within the jurisdiction of the Court had been committed” and “identified potential cases that would be admissible,” Khan said in a statement.